Zawadidone/learning-python/README.md

 2 references

 `del(x)`
-It removes the name to the object and reduces the reference count by 1.
+It removes the name to the object and reduces the reference count by 1 of object `300`.

 If a object has no references it wil be deleted by the garbage collection

 ```
 def print_word():
   word = 'Seven'

+print_word() #  ref count object 'Seven' is 1
+sleep(5)
 ```
-if a object is out of scope the reference count goes to 0
+After the function `print_word()` is done the object 'Seven' is out of scope and the reference count goes to 0 by the garbage collection.

 local vs global namespace
-glob

 the reference count never goes to 0 because of global

+`id()` - Returns the address of the object in memory.
 ```
 >>> x = 30
 >>> y = 30